 - Simply rebooting the phone has worked for some users.
 In most cases, though, the issue seems to go away only for a few minutes.

 - Some users have found that activating mobile data even when on a Wi-Fi connection helps fix the problem.
 Of course, this solution is great only for those with a good data plan, and you will have to stay on top of data usage in case the Wi-Fi connection drops.
-Data is charged, so using this workaround without a data package isn’t recommended.
+You get charged for using data, so using this workaround without a data package isn’t recommended.

 - There’s another workaround if you have a phone with an eSIM.
 Dial *#*#4636#*#* to open network settings.
 It might take a couple of attempts.
 Tap on Phone Information.
 In the network settings section, change the setting to one that works.
 Instead of trial and error, you can also find out what the correct option is by contacting your network carrier.